IdahoLabResearch/HyPAT/README.md

 This tab provides predictions for permeation experiments based on specified user inputs.
 The required user inputs are highlighted in yellow.
 The sample properties are thickness (mm) and material.
 The experimental apparatus parameters are O-ring/sealing method, calibrated leak rate (mol s<sup>-1</sup> Torr<sup>-1</sup>), secondary side volume (cc), and accumulation time (hr).
 The specific test parameters are sample temperature (°C) and primary side pressure (Torr).

-The results reported in the "FINAL OUTPUT” section include estimated time lag, permeation rate, and final secondary pressure.
+The results reported in the "FINAL OUTPUT” section include estimated time-lag (s), molecular permeation rate (mol s<sup>-1</sup>), and final secondary side pressure (Torr).

 By clicking the “Settings” button, O-rings can be added, edited, or removed.
 The default values for calibrated leak rate and secondary side volume can also be edited there.
-The options for sample material can be edited using the “Add/Edit Material” button on the Overview Plots tab.
+The options for sample material can be edited using the “Add/Edit Material” button on the "Overview Plots" tab.

 ## Installation Instructions